Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_storage_access_type"></a> [storage\_access\_type](#input\_storage\_access\_type)

 Description: The authentication mode used for accessing the system datastores of the workspace.
-Valid options include 'accessKey' and 'identity'. **This will be deprecated once the version of ARM used with the azapi provider is updated from 2024-07-01-preview as it was removed from the schema.
+Valid options include "AccessKey", "Identity", and "UserDelegationSAS".

 Type: `string`

-Default: `"identity"`
+Default: `"Identity"`

 ### <a name="input_storage_account"></a> [storage\_account](#input\_storage\_account)